csariyildiz/csariyildiz.github.io/_posts/notes/spacy_1.md

-!!
-NLP data is changing.
+* NLP is a dynamic area and constantly changing.
 * spaCy is a popular open-source library for natural language processing (NLP) in Python.
 * It is designed specifically for production use and helps developers to perform common NLP tasks such as tokenization, stemming, and named entity recognition.
 * spaCy is fast and efficient, and it is optimized for performance, which makes it well-suited for large-scale NLP projects.